-Örebro University comes out strong in several Times Higher Education world rankings.
+Örebro University in Times Higher Education rankings

 Times Higher Education is one of the world's most valued university rankings.
 Universities are evaluated according to five criteria: teaching, research, citations, international outlook, and industry income.

 The Times Higher Education rankings are of great importance when it comes to attracting international students, researchers and teachers.
-They provide increased national and international visibility and are an important factor in forming strategic partnerships with universities abroad.
+They provide increased national and international recognition and are an important factor in forming strategic partnerships with universities abroad.